siberianfox/tinygwiki/TinyG-Configuration.md

 Note: Status report parameters is settable in JSON only - see JSON mode for details

 # Terms, Concepts and Background
 This page describes how configuration works in **text mode**.
-All configs on this page are also accesible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
+All configs on this page are also accessible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
 Well almost.
 Those few commands that apply to only one mode or the other are noted.

+When typing in configs a '$' must be the first character of the line.
+Input is case insensitive.

+Configuration is non-moded; that is, configuration lines and Gcode blocks can be freely intermixed without changing modes.
+However, it is not good practive to intermingle configs with Gcode blocks, and this operation may be prevented in the future - i.e. gonfig commands that arrive during a gcode cycle will be rejected.

+_CAVEAT: At the current time because of various limitations of the Xmega errata we recommend pausing transmission for at least 30 milliseconds after each line containing a $ command.
+This gives the system enough time to persist the data to EEPROM, during which time the system cannot receive new serial input. _

 ## Units
 Configuration can be performed in either inches or millimeters mode.
 All values entered and responses provided will be in the current Gcode UNITS setting: G20 for inches or G21 for mm.
 Most of the examples below are in mm, but could just as easily be input in inches.